What are 'simple' Mutual Wills?

 Why no Testamentary Trusts in our Wills?

 When you press the blue 'Build' button above, you start building Mutual 'simple' Wills.
 They contain no Testamentary Trusts.
-A 'Testamentary Trust' helps your beneficiaries save on the 4 de facto death duties:
+A 'Testamentary Trust' saves on the 4 de facto death duties:

 - Capital Gains Tax